How Google Shopping Reviews Impact Your Ads (and How to Get More of Them)

 Now that you know how these reviews impact your ability to sell, and how to get them, let’s look at some strategies that will net more four- and five-star reviews.

-How to Get Better Product Reviews (and More of Them)
+How to Get Better Google Shopping Reviews (and More of Them)

 So with reviews being such a vital part of your Google Shopping ads, how do you ensure that you get more high-quality reviews?